 • Develop the future officers and leaders in physical therapy and within the uniformed services.

-• Support the missions of the Army Medical Department Center and School and the Baylor University Graduate School.
+• Support the missions of the Army Medical Center of Excellence and the Baylor University Graduate School.

 • Mentor our students through our leadership in the Army Values and ten Professional Abilities we have deemed important: